DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 provoked a passionate reaction, mobilizing not only activists and NGOs but also regular users of the internet, who are not necessarily politically active.
-Large protests were organized under the slogan “Don’t touch my internet”.
+Large protests were organized under the slogan 'Don’t touch my internet'.
 Over half a million people participated in the campaign, which included both online and offline activism.
 This was one of the most successful internet freedom campaigns in Turkey to date, and it forced the government to change the draft law.
 The use of filters